-First, one may see the use of corporate funds for corporate speech and political activities as problematic, on the argument that "most individual shareholders cannot obtain full information about corporate speech or political activities, even after the fact, nor can they prevent their savings from being used to speak in ways with which they disagree."313 While the critique is correct in the abstract, it does not change the current analysis: true, shareholders might not be aligned with the underlying policy, but that has nothing to do with whether adopting a certain policy internally or advocating for a statutory adoption of a policy can benefit or hurt the bottom line.
-Sometimes they will and sometimes they won't.
-There is little difference from a corporate governance perspective between these decisions and, say, entering a new
+A critic may see the use of corporate funds for corporate speech and political activities as problematic, on the argument that "most individual shareholders cannot obtain full information about corporate speech or political activities, even after the fact, nor can they prevent their savings from being used to speak in ways with which they disagree."344

+While the critique is correct in the abstract, it does not change the current analysis.
+True, shareholders might not be aligned with the underlying policy, but that has nothing to do with whether adopting a certain policy internally or advocating for a statutory adoption of a policy can benefit or hurt the bottom line.
+Sometimes directors will be right and some other times they will not.
+Yet, there is little difference from a corporate governance perspective between these decisions and, say, entering a new market, launching a new product line, hiring a particular individual for a marketing campaign.
+All are matters where shareholders can neither obtain "full information" on the underlying decision-making process (unless they litigate), nor prevent their funds from being used to implement the underlying project.